 EPSRC will not fund a project if it believes that there are ethical concerns that have been overlooked or not appropriately accounted for.
-All relevant parts of the ethical information section must be completed.
-Further guidance on completing the Je-S form.
-EPSRC guidance can be found under Additional Information.
+All relevant parts of the Ethical Information section must be completed.
+Further guidance on completing the Je-S form can be found at https://je-